cnjoyce1225/the-archivist/docs/Resources/CRUD-topics/add-collections.md

 ---

 ### Note:
-- Replace `https://yourapi.com/api/collections` with the actual endpoint of your API that adds a collection.
 - Ensure that the `user_id` corresponds to a valid user in your database.
 - Ensure your API server is running and accessible when you execute these requests.